Sadly, the tulips have finished their gorgeous blooming for this year, and we are so pleased to have welcomed so many

 The blooms became so popular that bulb theft and garden raids were a common occurrence.
 In the mid-1600s, there was an economic bubble known as "Tulip Mania" which rivaled the tech market crash or real estate crash of recent history.

-We plant over 25,000 bulbs for Tulip Time each year with over 100 varieties of tulips.
-Tulips are planted throughout the park.
+We plant over 30,000 bulbs for Tulip Time each year in over 100 varieties of tulips.
+Tulips are planted in beds throughout the park.

-While you can see many of our beautiful tulips from outside the park, for a truly incredible experience you'll want to step back in time and into the park.
+While you can see a few beautiful tulips from outside the park, for a truly incredible experience you'll want to step back in time and into the park.

-During Tulip Time, Dutch Village is open extra hours to accommodate extra visitors.
-Come early and stay late during this fabulous week.
+During Tulip Time, Nelis' Dutch Village is open extra hours to accommodate Tulip Time travellers.
+Come early or stay late during this fabulous week.

 One of the best place to see tulips is right here at Dutch Village.
-But, we understand you might want to sample some of the other tulip displays around town.
+But, we understand you will want to take in the other fabulous tulip displays around town.

 Unlike other festivals, Tulip Time happens all around Holland, Michigan, not just at a fair park or downtown.
-There are six miles of Tulip lanes that line Hollandís streets.
+There are six miles of Tulip lanes that line Holland's streets.
 You'll find several places to view the flowers that are magical.

 Windmill Island Gardens, Riverview Park and Kollen Park offer spectacular tulip displays during Tulip Time.
 These larger parks have massive displays and don't get quite as crowded as the Tulip Lane downtown or Centennial Park.